American 14.1 Straight Pool Championship

-The International Straight Pool Open formerly known as the American Straight Pool Championship is a prestigious professional straight pool (also known as continuous 14.1 pool) tournament held in the United States since 2014.
-It is organized by promoter Peter Burrows.
+The International Straight Pool Open, formerly known as the American 14.1 Straight Pool Championship, is a professional tournament for straight pool (also known as continuous 14.1 pool) held in the United States since 2014.
+It was originally organized by promoter Peter Burrows and was played in Virginia.
+Beginning with the 2024 edition, organization of the tournament has been assumed by Pat Flemming, promoter of the International Open nine-ball tournament in Florida, and has played back-to-back in the same venue.

 Format

 The tournament has been held in the fall over a 4 or 5 day period.

 42 or 48 players are subjectively ranked by skill level and evenly distributed into groups of 6 or 7 players for the initial round-robin phase.
 After, the players with the best records from each group move on to a 24 players single-elimination tournament.
 The 8 players with the best records get a bye.
 Matches are races to 125 during the round-robin phase and to 150 during the single-elimination tournament except for the final which is a race to 175 or 200.

 In 2021, a women's division was added to the format.
 Fifteen women competed in 3 groups during the round-robin and eight of them move to a single elimination tournament.
 Kelly Fisher defeated Pia Filler in the finals with a score of 100-46.